ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/MarkdownEditors.md

 ## Practice: Create an About Me Page

-Update your README.md.
+Update your README.md in 'Basics/' in your favorite editor.
 Using your new markdown skills, include the following details:

 * Something about you.
 * Where you are from.